WildernessLabs/Meadow.TestSuite/setup.md

 This also requires signal conditioning for a typical PC.
 A UBS Serial to TTL Converter is typically required.
 Only the TX and RX pins fromt he converter need to be connected.

+An [example converter can be found here](https://www.amazon.com/gp/product/B019DY77GI), though there are many available from many sources.

 | TTL Converter | Meadow |
 | --- | --- |
 | TXD | D00 |